d5/tengo/docs/builtins.md

 ## delete

+Deletes the element with the specified key from the map type.
-Deletes keys of a map type or index of an array type.
-First argument must be a map or array type.
+First argument must be a map type and second argument must be a string type.
-Second argument must be a string if first argument is map, or a non negative integer if first argument is an array, otherwise runtime error is generated.
-(Like Go's `delete` builtin except slice index deletions.)
+(Like Go's `delete` builtin except keys are always string).
-`delete` returns `undefined` value if successful, it mutates given map or array.
+`delete` returns `undefined` value if successful and it mutates given map.
-If array indeces are out of bounds or number of arguments is not two, runtime error is generated!

 ```golang
 v := {key: "value"}